Special Notice: Fall and Winter 2018

 • Opportunities to visit the garden where the produce is grown

 How do I get my share?

-Produce is delivered to Greenfield, Orient, Des Moines and Johnston on Tuesdays OR Wednesdays, TBD.
+Produce is delivered to Des Moines, Johnston, and Greenfield or ready to pick up at the farm near Orient on Tuesdays.
 You’ll receive an email early in the week to remind you the location and pick up time.

 What if I can’t use a full share?

 A typical share will feed 3 to 4 people.
 Find a friend, neighbor or co-worker to split your share.
 You can take turns picking up each week’s share or meet to divide up the produce.
 Weekly newsletter tips can help you preserve the garden’s goodness for later use.

 2017 CSA Survey Results

 Helpful CSA Publications